swati375/interpin/README.md

   pip install bcbio-gff
 ```

-## Installation
+# Installation

 Create a folder 'interpin'.
 Now create another folder 'program' inside it.
 All script codes must be placed inside this folder.
 Follow the steps below to make hairpin predictions using the interpin algorithm:
 1. Make a list of bacteria for which you want to make hairpin predictions.
 Place the file in interpin folder, outside prog folder.
+A sample for this input file is given in the 'sample' folder.
+Also find the format below:

 file name: baclist.txt